 - 5.1 The site is not allocated in the development plan. - 5.2 Material planning considerations (MPCs) are matters that can and should be taken into account when making planning decisions.
 By law, planning decisions should be made in accordance with the development plan unless MPCs indicate otherwise.
-This means that if enough MPCs weigh in favour of a development, it should be approved even if it conflicts with a local planning policy. - 5.3 The material planning considerations which are relevant to this application are: - Government policy (NPPF) - Planning history (including appeal decisions) - Anti-social behaviour - Environmental concerns Noise and general disturbance - Highways considerations Parking issues - Out of character with surrounding area and would be setting a precedent. - Lack of information regarding the nature of proposal/background of the children being cared for.
+This means that if enough MPCs weigh in favour of a development, it should be approved even if it conflicts with a local planning policy. - 5.3 The material planning considerations which are relevant to this application are: - Government policy (NPPF) - Planning history (including appeal decisions) - Highways considerations traffic generation, access, highway safety, parking and servicing - Environmental concerns noise, air quality, pollution and general disturbance - Anti-social behaviour.